infused/dbf/README.markdown

 Attributes can also be accessed through the attributes hash in original or underscored form or as an accessor method using the underscored name.
+(Note that record() will return nil if the requested record has been deleted and not yet pruned from the database)

     table.record(4).attributes["PhoneBook"]
     table.record(4).attributes["phone_book"]